 - that aren’t your style in the first place

 Keep the pieces you love and feel comfortable in.
 Favorite separates can often be paired with another separate you never thought possible.
 Look for colors, textures, or themes that naturally work together.
 Mixing a simple flowing skirt and a classic top with a contrasting scarf is a real wardrobe extender.

 A simple understated jean jacket with layered tee and comfortable cotton-tiered skirt works for so many things.
 All thrifted; total under $8.00.

 Jennie says, ” I love little sweaters and jackets.
 They are so nice at hiding areas.
 I use this sweater with many outfits.”
-Dress: $2 Garage sale, Light sweater: $10 Target clearance with coupon.
+Dress on Right: $2 Garage sale, Light sweater: $10 Target clearance with coupon.

 This REAL SIMPLE article gave me some helpful, new ideas: 13 Pieces, 1 Entire Wardrobe